- Bachelor of Arts | Bachelor of Communication & Media

 Become a sought-after media practitioner with the creative, technical and conceptual skills to span a variety of communications and media industries.

-The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as second among all universities in New South Wales and the ACT for Communications.
+- The federal government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the best university in New South Wales and the ACT for undergraduate Communications.

-UOW is also ranked in the top 150 universities in the world for Communication and Media Studies in the QS World University Rankings by Subject 2016.
+- UOW is also ranked in the top 200 universities in the world for Communications and Media Studies in the 2018 QS World University Rankings by Subject.

 Find your why

-Jake is studying a Bachelor of Communications and Media Studies (Dean's Scholar).
+Jake is studying a Bachelor of Communication and Media (Dean's Scholar).
 He wants to understand how people interact with the world and use technology as a catalyst for social change.

 Why study Communications and Media